Solvang Double Century

 - Relative Difficulty: 2+

 - Overall Rating: 2+.
-Not quite as fun as the 1998 Solvang Double, although much drier.
+Not as fun as the 1998 Solvang Double, but much drier.